The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Impregnating dyes within the fiber

-AirDye impregnates dyes within the fiber rather than on the fiber using only a fraction of the water and energy compared to regular methods.
+AirDye impregnates dyes within the fiber rather than on the fiber, using only a fraction of the water and energy compared to regular methods.

 Recent Collaborations in Sustainable Dyeing

-• Avient, a leading provider of specialized and sustainable material solutions, is collaborating with Coloro.
+- Avient, a leading provider of specialized and sustainable material solutions, is collaborating with Coloro.
 This universal color system transforms the color landscape by decoding hues to align with the human eye’s perception, marking a groundbreaking advancement in color technology.

-• Italian ALBINI_next, Austrian Vienna Textile Lab, and the Albini Group innovation hub have initiated their collaborative project.
+- Italian ALBINI_next, Austrian Vienna Textile Lab, and the Albini Group innovation hub have initiated their collaborative project.
 This initiative focuses on the potential use of microbial colors for dyeing applications on cotton and other natural fibers.

-• The collaboration between Pulcra Chemicals and Inditex‘s joint venture, ‘Sustineri Coloring,’ has introduced sustainability to the dyeing process.
+- The collaboration between Pulcra Chemicals and Inditex‘s joint venture, ‘Sustineri Coloring,’ has introduced sustainability to the dyeing process.
 Sustineri Coloring prioritizes shorter processing times and reduced water and energy consumption.

-3. Managing Textile Pollutants with Recycling Catalysts
+3. Recycling Catalysts

 Why is using catalysis in textile recycling an upcoming trend?

-• Anaerobic Digestion: Catalysts play a crucial role in anaerobic digestion, breaking down biodegradable material without needing oxygen.
+- Anaerobic Digestion: Catalysts play a crucial role in anaerobic digestion, breaking down biodegradable material without needing oxygen.
 This method efficiently manages textile waste and, in some cases, can generate biogas, a valuable renewable energy source.

-• Fermentation: Catalysts contribute to the fermentation process, where enzymes induce chemical changes in organic substrates.
-In textile recycling, this process breaks down complex materials into simpler ones, facilitating the efficient recycling of textiles.
+- Fermentation: Catalysts, including enzymes, drive chemical changes in organic substrates.
+In textile recycling, this process breaks down complex materials into simpler ones, facilitating efficient recycling.

-• Composting: Catalysts play a role in the natural composting process, transforming organic material into a nutrient-rich soil conditioner.
+- Composting: Catalysts play a role in the natural composting process, transforming organic material into a nutrient-rich soil conditioner.
 This method provides a sustainable approach to managing textile waste, aligning with environmentally conscious recycling practices.

-• Thermal Recovery: Catalysts contribute to thermal recovery processes, where energy is reclaimed from waste materials through various thermal treatments.
+- Thermal Recovery: Catalysts contribute to thermal recovery processes, where energy is reclaimed from waste materials through various thermal treatments.
 This approach recovers energy from non-recyclable textile waste in textile recycling, adding an environmentally friendly dimension to the recycling process.

 How are companies improving their recycling methods while dealing with textile pollutants?